alea-git/alea-git.github.io/_projects/quotechimp.md

   - quotechimp2.png
 ---

-Quotechimp is a platform to personalized forms for dynamic quotes and reservations.

 One day in mid-December 2019, we receive a request for a quote for the development of an app on our Fudeo mailbox.
 As usual, we call the potential customer for a telephone interview, to deepen the project and define the requests well.

 A few days pass, in which Gabriel elaborates the prices on the basis of what came out of the chat.